Kofi-B-Nimo/HEALTH-excel/NOTES.md

 - I also had difficulty deciding what was enough data, I thought a month was far too small and a year was too much.
 I settled on having around 150 instances of data would be acceptable and just the right amount to analize potential trends/patterns.
 After 5 months I decided to embark on the next stage of the project.

+## Taking a Look
+The data was organized by each month having its own sheet, which is preferable when looking at it but not ideal for analysis.
+My first job was to consolidate the data into one sheet, so i created a new sheet with data from January to May in order to then be able to create pivot tables from the consolidated chart.

+one problem I did encounter while creating the pivot tables, to answer the various questions was; not being able to group the pieces of data into months, because i lacked a column that clearly stated what month each piece of data fell under, I had to incorporate that column into the consolidated sheet, and loe and behold, my pivot tables started working!